Beacon Hospital Hotline

 - Smoking (90%) – active and second-hand smoke

 Tobacco smoke contains more than 4,000 chemical substances, most of which have been identified to cause lung cancer.
 According to research, smoking 20 cigarettes per day increases the risk of lung cancer by 20-25 times compared to non-smokers.
+Vaping also consists of many detrimental chemical substances that can be linked to cancer.

 Other causes of lung cancer include: